 Concentrate the juices:

-- Drain the juices from the apples into a saucepan.
+- Drain the juice from the apples into a saucepan.
 Bring to a simmer over medium-high heat until reduced by half.
 It should look slightly thickened but still have a runny consistency and be able to drizzle off a spoon easily.

 Add the thickener: